 Steve Duncan, CEO of Community Foundation For Calderdale said:

-“The project is brilliant, real personal stories and real lives being changed for the better through a simple but effective idea to raise people’s esteem and sense of achievement through running.
-We are incredibly proud of the HomeRun Project and proud of corporate generosity shown by ABS.
+“The project is brilliant, real personal stories and real lives being changed for the better through a simple but effective idea to raise people’s esteem and sense of achievement through running…You should be incredibly proud of the HomeRun Project and proud of what your corporate generosity has achieved in the last 18 months.

-Community Foundation for Calderdale funds many projects each year but this is right up there for me because ABS cared enough to put company money in to help those less fortunate to literally get back on their feet again.
+Community Foundation for Calderdale funds many projects each year but this is right up there for me because you guys cared enough to put your company money in to help those less fortunate to literally get back on their feet again.

-I hope a little of what this company has achieved can rub off on other local companies to support projects that help many more people get active.”
+I hope a little of what your company has achieved can rub off on other local companies to support projects that help many more people get active.”